google/chromiumide/README.md

 # Main Components

-- cros-ide: VSCode extension implementation (TODO: rename it to chromiumide).
+- chromiumide: VSCode extension implementation.
 - scripts: Helper Python scripts the extension can make use of when the user has chromiumos checkout.